• Skip to primary navigation

 If you needed a sign that Alaska was amongst the favored queens this season, this episode had several.

-She wins the reading challenge, misses being in the Top 2 purely due to Tatiana blowing the roof off the place (more on that below), and gets all positive notes from the judges aside from them fussing over her extra-long dagger mails.
+She wins the reading challenge, misses being in the Top 2 purely due to Tatiana blowing the roof off the place (more on that below), and gets all positive notes from the judges aside from them fussing over her extra-long dagger nails.

 YScreen Shot 2016-08-29 at 9.51.56 PMet, the little barb from the judges about about her nails being distracting might be an important chink in Alaska’s trash bag armor.
 Just as they disassembled Adore’s personal style tonight, I can see the judges coming for some of Alaska’s idiosyncrasies as the season progresses – especially if other contestants like Roxxy are serving up traditionally glamorous drag.